Parliamentary.ai

 Groups Affected

-- Businesses making unsolicited calls: These will be required to display their phone numbers, potentially impacting their marketing strategies.
+• Businesses making unsolicited calls: Will be required to display their phone number, potentially impacting marketing strategies and requiring adjustments to calling systems.

 Powered by nyModel